 These PRR P70r coaches were made by Southwind Models at the same time as 2 versions of PRR B60.
 Southwind made the PRR R50b in 1989.
 The B60 and P70 were made in 1998 and 1999.
 A complete New York Central train was made.
-There was intention to make a complete PRR train but it did not get made.
+There was intention to make a complete PRR train but it did not happen.
 So S Scale has ONE P70.
-I wished I knew more about the real PRR back in the 1990s and what I would be modeling now in 2017 with PRR and PRSL as I would have campaigned for getting a P70FBr made, my most wanted passenger car now.
-It is not likely to happen.
+I wished I knew more about the real PRR back in the 1990s and what I would be modeling in 2017 with PRR and PRSL as I would have campaigned for getting a P70FBr made, my most wanted passenger car now.
+It is not likely to ever happen, at least commercially.
+I would have to figure out how to get a few cars made for me.

 350 P70r were made in various configurations.
 I will be making my PRR P70r in the 3400 series.
 But this page is for the PRSL P70.